Hoxni/ZombieFarmGDX/README.md

 # ZombieFarmGDX
-@replace this "assets" with normal "assest"
+//replace this "assets" with normal "assest"
-@drag and drop map with left mouse button
+//drag and drop map with left mouse button